 Our work with WRAP, Consumer Goods Forum, Institute of Grocery Distribution, British Retail Consortium (BRC)and our suppliers has highlighted the need for us to focus not only on our stores and logistics, but also on reducing waste from our supply chain and engaging customers to store and use food more efficiently.

 We are relentlessly focusing on the amount of waste we create as a business and have a number of internal programmes running which are reviewing our forecasting accuracy & stock management in store.
+We have developed new tools and processes and launched these in our stores to support a reduction in date expired food.
 As such we monitor our overall waste performance on a monthly basis.
 Find out more about our approach to waste and circular economy.